-At year-end, the District had bonded debt outstanding of \$1,053,555,000.
-The debt, including applicable bond premium costs, is \$1,120,057,936.
+At year-end, the District had bonded debt outstanding of \$1,038,030,000.
+The debt, including applicable bond premium costs and discounts, is \$1,097,642,854.
 The District has also obtained loans through the State of Ohio Water Pollution Control Loan Fund (WPCLF).
-As of December 31, 2015, the outstanding loan balance was \$497,778,277 for the WPCLF.
+As of December 31, 2016, the outstanding loan balance was \$490,848,795 for the WPCLF.
 Outstanding revenue bonds of the District are rated AA+ by Standard & Poor's and Aa1 by Moody's rating agencies.
-Note 7 to the financial statements include schedules of debt outstanding and future debt service requirements.
+Note 6 to the financial statements include schedules of debt outstanding and future debt service requirements.

 In 2005, the District refinanced bonded debt that was outstanding at the time.
-These legal defeasance transactions resulted in funds being deposited with escrow agents who invested them in U.S. Treasury obligations which, together with the income earned on such investments, will be sufficient to service the debt until maturity or redemption.
-The refinanced debt and the escrow funds, deposited in irrevocable trusts, are excluded from the District's statement of net position since the District has legally satisfied its obligations as a result of the refunding transactions.
-This information should be read in conjunction with Note 7 to the financial statements.
+These legal defeasance transactions resulted in funds being deposited with escrow agents who invested them in U.S. Treasury obligations which, together with the income earned on such investments, would be sufficient to service the debt until maturity or redemption.
+The refinanced debt and the escrow funds, deposited in irrevocable trusts, were excluded from the District's statement of net position since the District had legally satisfied its obligations as a result of the refunding transactions.
+The final payment was made for this bond issue in November 2016 and is fully retired.
+This information should be read in conjunction with Note 6 to the financial statements.

-In 2007, the District issued \$126,055,000 Wastewater Improvement Revenue Bonds, Series 2007, for the purpose of providing funds for the acquisition, construction, and improvement of water resource projects, funding the Debt Service Reserve Requirement for the Series 2007 Bonds, and paying certain costs of issuance of the Series 2007 Bonds.
-This information should be read in conjunction with Note 7 to the financial statements.
+In 2007, the District issued \$126,055,000 Wastewater Improvement Revenue Bonds, Series 2007, for the purpose of providing funds for the acquisition, construction and improvement of water resource projects, funding the Debt Service Reserve Requirement for the Series 2007 Bonds, and paying certain costs of issuance of the Series 2007 Bonds.
+This information should be read in conjunction with Note 6 to the financial statements.

 In 2010, the District issued \$336,930,000 Wastewater Improvement Revenue Bonds, Series 2010, as Federally Taxable Build America Bonds for the purpose of providing funds for the acquisition, construction and improvement of wastewater facilities or water management facilities, constituting Water Resource Projects.
-This information should be read in conjunction with Note 7 to the financial statements.
+This information should be read in conjunction with Note 6 to the financial statements.

 In 2013, the District issued \$249,535,000 Wastewater Improvement Revenue Bonds, Series 2013, for the purpose of providing funds for the acquisition, construction and improvement of wastewater facilities or water management facilities, constituting Water Resource Projects.
-This information should be read in conjunction with Note 7 to the financial statements.
+This information should be read in conjunction with Note 6 to the financial statements.

 In 2014, the District issued \$419,030,000 of Wastewater Improvement Revenue and Refunding Bonds, Series 2014.
 The Wastewater Improvement Revenue and Refunding Bonds, Series 2014 Bonds were comprised of \$350,570,000 (2014A) for new bonds and \$68,460,000 (2014B) to refund a portion of the 2007 Wastewater Improvement Revenue Bonds previously issued.
 The Wastewater Improvement Revenue and Refunding Bonds, Series 2014 were issued for the purpose of providing funds for the acquisition, construction and improvement of wastewater facilities or water management facilities, constituting Water Resource Projects.
-This information should be read in conjunction with Note 7 to the financial statements.
+This information should be read in conjunction with Note 6 to the financial statements.